base/base/docs/specs/plasma.md

-In addition, the reward is not net positive for the [fisherman](https://arxiv.org/abs/1809.09044) who forced the release of data by challenging thus preventing money pump vulnerability while still making challenging affordable to altruistic fishermen and users who desire to pay to guarrantee data availability on L1.
+In addition, the reward is not net positive for the [fisherman](https://arxiv.org/abs/1809.09044) who forced the release of data by challenging thus preventing money pump vulnerability while still making challenging affordable to altruistic fishermen and users who desire to pay to guarantee data availability on L1.
 Lastly, if needed a `resolver_refund_factor` can be dialed up such as `resolver_refund_factor * resolving_cost` is refunded to the resolver (where `0 <= refund_factor <= 1`) while the rest of the bond is burnt.